-6. Financing the Cornerstone Fund's Activities.
+- 6. Financing the Cornerstone Fund's Activities.
 Our primary sources of funds are principal and interest payments received on our loans to Faith-Based Organizations, interest earned on our Invested Funds (as defined herein) and cash receipts from the sale of our Notes.
 We may also incur indebtedness that would rank senior to the Notes to the extent collateral is pledged to secure it.
-See "FINANCING THE CORNERSTONE FUND'S ACTIVITIES."

-7. The Cornerstone Fund's Lending Activities.
+See "FINANCING THE CORNERSTONE FUND'S ACTIVITIES." - 7.
+The Cornerstone Fund's Lending Activities.
 We use the proceeds from the sale of our Notes to make loans to Faith-Based Organizations.
-These loans generally are secured by first mortgages on property, Notes held by the borrower or other approved collateral and are predominantly for the construction, repair or renovation of other facilities for churches and faith-based organizations that care for the environment, provide refuge meeting space, day care and senior centers, housing, health and human services, job training and address other community needs, and for the refinancing of existing indebtedness.
-These loans are underwritten utilizing our loan evaluation guidelines that include generally applied Loan To Value (LTV), debt service, and other financial ratios, in an effect to determine a prudent amount of indebtedness for the borrower and to realistically evaluate ability to repay.
-Loans generally are either fixed rate or adjustable rate loans made with payments based on up to 30-year amortization.
+These loans generally are secured by first mortgages on property, Notes held by the borrower or other approved collateral and are predominantly for the construction, repair or renovation of other facilities for Faith-Based Organizations that care for the environment, provide refuge, meeting space, day care and senior centers, housing, health and human services, job training and address other community needs, and for the refinancing of existing indebtedness.
+These loans are underwritten utilizing our loan evaluation guidelines that include generally applied loan to value (LTV), debt service coverage (DSC), and other financial metrics, in an effort to determine a prudent amount of indebtedness for the borrower and to realistically evaluate ability to repay.
+Loans generally are either fixed rate or adjustable-rate loans made with payments based on up to 30-year amortization.
 See "THE CORNERSTONE FUND'S LENDING ACTIVITIES."

-8. The Purchase of Notes.
+- 8. The Purchase of Notes.
 To purchase one or more of the Notes, you should complete and sign the Investment Application and send it to us along with your payment.
 For information concerning present terms and interest rates available, you may call us at 888-822-3863 or visit our website at www.cornerstonefund.org.
-Information contained in or that can be accessed through our website is not a part of this Offering Circular.

-9. Selected Financial Information.
-The following summarizes selected financial information for the fiscal year ending December 31, 2023.
+Information contained in or that can be accessed through our website is not a part of this Offering Circular. - 9.
+Selected Financial Information.
+The following summarizes selected financial information for the fiscal year ending December 31, 2024.

-A As of December 31, 2023
+As of December 31, 2024

-Cash and Invested Funds \$ 18,790,386
+Cash and Invested Funds \$ 12,695,537

-Total Outstanding Loans \$ 104,372,592
+Total Outstanding Loans \$ 118,552,889

-Unsecured Loans - Amount \$ 206,750
+Unsecured Loans - Amount \$ 685,299

-Unsecured Loans - % of Total Loans 0.20%
+Unsecured Loans - % of Total Loans 0.58%

 Loan Delinquencies - % of Total Loans 0.00%

-Allowance for Loan Losses \$ (1,369,424)
+Allowance for Loan Losses \$ (1,415,000)

-Total Assets \$ 124,524,000
+Total Assets \$ 132,254,673

-Outstanding Line of Credit \$ 0
+Outstanding Line of Credit \$ 2,000,000

-Construction Funds on Deposit \$ 110,368
+Construction Funds on Deposit \$ 16,319

-Outstanding Notes Payable \$ 110,943,896
+Outstanding Notes Payable \$ 117,773,753

-Total Liabilities \$ 112,228,935
+Total Liabilities \$ 120,918,747

-Notes Redeemed During Year \$ 90,299,973
+Notes Redeemed During Year \$ 92,661,798

-Net Assets Without Donor Restrictions \$ 11,466,737
+Net Assets Without Donor Restrictions \$ 10,440,946

-Net Assets With Donor Restrictions \$ 828,328
+Net Assets With Donor Restrictions \$ 894,980

-Year Ended

-December 31, 2023
+Year Ended December 31, 2024

-Revenues, including net appreciation of investments \$ 5,679,240

-Expenses \$ 5,650,799

-Increase in Net Assets Without Donor Restrictions \$ 15,687

-Increase in Net Assets Without Donor Restrictions \$ 12,754
+Revenues, including net appreciation of investments \$ 6,756,056 Expenses \$ 7,715,195 Decrease in Net Assets Without Donor Restrictions \$ (1,025,791) Increase in Net Assets With Donor Restrictions \$ 66,652 Total Decrease in Net Assets \$ (959,139)

-Balance of loans outstanding, net of participations. φ 12,754

-Balance of loans outstanding, net of participations.
+^{} Balance of loans outstanding, net of participations.